Mountain-Hydrology-Research-Group/data-analysis/overview/b-project.md

 ### Written Report
 (30 points; will account for 80% of project grade)

-For the written report, you must include an abstract (no more than 300 words) and a list of references; these can be in addition to your 10 pages.
+For the written report, you must include an abstract (no more than 300 words) and a list of references; these can be in addition to your 10 (for a group of two; or 15 for a group of three) pages.
 Follow the same format outlined for the presentation but feel free to include more details (equations, etc.).
 Please address any questions or comments that were raised during the presentation.
 Use clear, concise sentences and proper grammar.

 * Quality of Writing (10 points)
   - Clear and easy to read